Individual and group rights: Philosophies

 on the one hand, the community is primary, with her own original right, and the individual secondary, with his rights derived from the community;

 on the other hand, the individual is primary, with all the content of his natural freedom as a right, and the community is secondary, a product of individual will and therefore dependent on him in jurisdiction.

-The Soviet Union argued in line with Marxism–Leninism that the Universal Declaration of Human Rights over-prioritized individual rights over group rights.
+The Soviet Union argued in line with Marxism–Leninism that the Universal Declaration of Human Rights overprioritized individual rights over group rights.